tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (aguenane-stat6250): It identifies the variable type as character.
 - *Question* (ldai4-stat6250): How can we use INPUT statement?
 - *Answer* (ldai4-stat6250): The INPUT statement creates a Variable using the name that we assign to each field.
 There, when we write an INPUT statement, we need to specify the variable names exactly as we want them to appear in the SAS dataset.
+* Question (ljiang11-stat6250): Will the variable name take from input statement?

 [Course Textbook Chapter 5, Problem 7]
-* Question (ljiang11-stat6250): Why Price has no dollar sign following?
-Do we not want it to be a character value?
 - *Question* (jcanfield3-stat6250): Could you input different variables using overlapping columns?
 - *Question* (akrishnamurthy-stat6250): Should all the colums from a raw file be read into SAS dataset ?
 Can the fields from raw file be read in any order ?
 - Question (who7-stat6250): How can we format the numeric column to only have 2 decimal place?